 - More flexible cadence building with branching logic

 Trade-off: Neither is truly Salesforce-native.
 They sync data bidirectionally but maintain separate databases, which introduces sync delays and potential conflicts.
-For teams that might switch CRMs or use multiple systems, this flexibility is valuable.
-For committed Salesforce teams, Revenue.io’s native approach is usually superior.
+For teams that plan to switch CRMs or run multiple systems, this flexibility is valuable.
+For committed Salesforce teams, Revenue.io’s native approach is superior.

 Pricing: Both start around $100-125/user/month.